 This Pork Tenderloin is one of our favorite meals!
 It’s quick and easy, perfect for your holiday dinner or gathering, or everyday dinner.
 It even reheats wonderfully.
-You can have it on your table in less then one hour, so it’s perfect for those mid week meals too.
+You can have it on your table in less then one hour, so this Pork Tenderloin with Apricot Brandy Sauce meal is perfect for those mid week meals too.

 The tenderloin comes in two, two packs (each tenderloin is about a pound each and you get four) at Costco and each tenderloin will serve 2-3 people for your entrée.
 Just rub them down with the rub below after removing any tendon portion and patting dry with paper towels.

 You’ll Want to Cook More to Reheat Later!

 I like to make this rub in advance and times the recipe by 3 or 4, then package it in quantities enough for 2 pounds of meat.
 Then this dish is even easier!
 You can also make two at a time and reheat the second one a couple of days later.

 Mashed potatoes also reheat nicely if you want to make twice as much.
 Just reheat them in an oven safe bowl or glass container, covered (with a drizzle of olive oil and a tablespoon of butter on top) in a 325 degree oven for about 18-20 minutes.
 The tenderloin can also reheat at this temperature.
 If you plan to reheat one tenderloin, cool it completely in one piece, before moving to a sealed dish in the refrigerator.
 Refrigerate the cooled sauce in a separate container.